 The Bodywhys PiLaR PROGRAMME is a free four week education and skills programme for family members supporting a person with an eating disorder.
 Bodywhys runs these programmes in different locations nationally.
 Please email info@bodywhys.ie to put your name on the waiting list, and when one is near you you will be contacted.
-See www.bodywhys.ie for upcoming programmes.
+See www.bodywhys.ie for upcoming programmes and Bodywhys will contact you when a programme will be running in an area near you.